Video manipulation: Types of video manipulation

-Video Manipulation and Fake News
+Video manipulation and fake news

 With fake news becoming increasingly prominent in popular culture and with rapid advancements in audio and video manipulation technology, the public is increasingly encountering fake news that is supported by deceptive videos.
 In terms of types of fake news, the potential to be classified is ever-expanding but includes five main types — satire or parody, selective reporting, sloppy journalism, clickbait, and conspiracies.
 Though the five main types of fake news are prominent globally, one of the most destructive types of fake news lies within all five types and is video and audio manipulation.
 Video and audio manipulation are defined as a new variant of media manipulation that targets digital video using a combination of traditional video processing and video editing techniques with auxiliary methods from artificial intelligence like face recognition.
 The results range from artistic videos produced for aesthetic effects to videos aimed at (mass) manipulation and propaganda, a straightforward extension of the long-standing possibilities of photo manipulation.

-Digital Fakes
+Digital fakes

 A digital fake refers to a digital video, photo, or audio file that has been altered or manipulated by digital application software.
 Deepfake videos fall within the category of digital fake media, but a video may be digitally altered without being considered a deepfake.
-The alterations can be done for entertainment purposes, or more nefarious purposes such as spreading disinformation.
+The alterations can be done for entertainment purposes, or for more nefarious purposes such as spreading disinformation.
 The information can be used to conduct malicious attacks, political gains, financial crimes, or fraud.

-Video Manipulation Regulations & Policy
+Regulation

-Due to the social and political impacts caused by Deepfake, many national states implement regulations in order to combat these effects of video manipulation.
+Due to the social and political impacts caused by deepfakes, many national states have implemented regulations to combat these effects of video manipulation.
 Technical regulations range from real-name verification requirements, labeling information, censorships, and banning synthetic images, audio, and video.